michaela10c/connectome-fidelity/README.md

   experiments (stability-constrained baseline), confirming cosine distance as the appropriate primary metric; Euclidean significance under matched-instability is a numerical artifact of scale distortion from near-overflow activations
-- Low first-try acceptance rates (1/10 in Experiment 1; 3/10 in Experiment 2) and mean
+- Low first-try acceptance rates (1/10 at n=10 and 5/50 at n=50 in Experiment 1; 3/10
-  attempts of ~11 per model confirm that dynamically stable configurations are rare in full Shiu weight space — the trained connectome occupies an atypical region of parameter space from a stability standpoint, independent of representational geometry
+  in Experiment 2) confirm that dynamically stable configurations are rare in full Shiu weight space across the full ensemble — the trained connectome occupies an atypical region of parameter space from a stability standpoint, independent of representational geometry
 - Within-CC consistency improves from ON-only (r = 0.721 at n=50) to ON+OFF
   (r = 0.838 at n=50, r = 0.850 at n=10), supporting polarity as a stronger organizer
   of representational geometry than direction alone